b2renger/Introduction_A-frame/README.md

 ```

-The boilerplate code you'll want to use is this one to get eveything setup and have most of usefull options ready to be tweaked later on.
+The boilerplate code you'll want to use is this one to get eveything setup and have most of the usefull options ready to be tweaked later on.

 It just displays a box on a kanji marker :